Skip to main content

 Following the Water Sports and Recreation Precinct (Phase 2) in Wan Chai, the Revitalised Typhoon Shelter Precinct also adopts fence-free stepped-down water edge design and provides a 90-metre-long fence-free “harbour steps” to bring the public closer to the waterbody, enabling visitors to enjoy an unobstructed view of the typhoon shelter and Victoria Harbour’s sunset.

 The Precinct has beautified the 150-metre-long promenade, which was formerly known as Ah King’s Slipway, with preservation efforts of a large banyan tree nearby.
 More greenery, outdoor tables and chairs as well as shading facilities will be provided.
-A food kiosk and some booths will be set up near the banyan tree to sell a variety of local traditional snacks.
 Being a pet-friendly venue, members of the public are welcome to bring along their pets on leashes to the 24-hour-open Precinct.

 Transport